keobox/turic/lesson20/topics.md

 * NOTE: the '\n' char has the property to trigger a "flush" of the buffer in Libc, so we can have the same behaviour of using a `write` with `putchar` Libc function.
+  * Or we can use the `fflush` Libc function to force the flush of the buffer.